Introduction

 - Website: https://paperboat.world

-- Post: Boat Paper LTD, Unit 2, Wayners, Ashton, Leominster, HR6 0DN
+- Post: Paper Boating Ltd, Unit 2, Wayners, Ashton, Leominster, HR6 0DN

 Annex A — Lawful Basis Table